 An antagonist is an element that can help to push or detox a metal out of the body.
 The following elements work as antagonists of nickel:

 In fact, numerous reports have shown the positive effect of vitamin C as an antioxidant and scavenger of free radicals (6), which can reduce the toxic of nickel in the body.

 Detecting Nickel Toxicity

 When investigating possible nickel toxicity, we first perform a hair mineral analysis.
-Another great method for detecting nickel is to perform a Metals Urine Metal Push Test.
+Another great method for detecting nickel is to perform a Urine Toxic and Essential Elements Test.
 The reason a urine test is so useful and provides meaningful results is that urinary excretion is the major route for the elimination of absorbed nickel (16).

 I have found that many people have low levels of nickel on a hair mineral analysis but then have toxic levels on a urine metals push test.
 That’s why I always like to perform both tests to get a complete picture of one’s toxicity levels.

 A few things to note when detoxing nickel:

 - Almost everyone has nickel in his or her body.

 - Nickel will be detoxed during the course of a Myers Detox Protoco.